 The fifth year consists of block teaching in Medicine and Surgery.
 There are two terms of fourteen weeks each in which Medicine and Surgery are taught, both separately and correlatively, in the hospitals and on campus.

-The last term of fifth year comprises an 'option', which may be undertaken in clinical and/or basic science subjects, or in any combination of these approved by the Faculty.
+The last term of fifth year is a compulsory elective term which may be undertaken in clinical and/or basic science subjects, or in any combination of these approved by the faculty.